Writer + Editor + Workshop Facilitator

 —James Baldwin

-Kimberly left the practice of law some years ago to focus on motherhood, community work, and creative pursuits.
-A graduate of Stanford University and UC Davis School of Law, she is an Amherst Writers & Artists facilitator and serves on its board of directors.
-She is also trained and certified by The Center for Journal Therapy, The Center for Intentional Creativity, and SoulCollage®.
-She has led workshops at numerous retreats and conferences and is a teaching artist with Hugo House and The Loft.
+A graduate of Stanford University and UC Davis School of Law, Kimberly is an Amherst Writers & Artists affiliate and serves on its board.
+She is a trained and authorized facilitator of SoulCollage® and Guided Autobiography, and holds certifications from The Center for Journal Therapy, The Center for Intentional Creativity, and The Path Meditation.

 Kimberly enjoys day spas, rose gold, and flared yoga pants.
 She’d love to use words like harbinger, liminal, and zeitgeist in a quick, saucy comeback.
 Kimberly trusts in the magic and mystery of miracles and synchronicity, and believes that everyone is creative and has unique gifts to share.
 She lives in Southern California with her husband and three children.